-0621C: The whole charging package contained in this proposal has been designed to encourage fair and efficient access to the pipe-line system.
+0621C: The whole charging package contained in this proposal 0621C has been designed to encourage fair and efficient access to the pipe-line system.
 The expected more stable and predictable charges compared with what is generated from the current methodology should encourage more stable and predictable use of the system by shippers - something that should in turn help National Grid generate accurate capacity usage forecasts for setting charges in future.
-The removal of free capacity products is an important aspect of the proposal as is the inclusion of a meaningful and sustainable solution for the Optional Charge (or short-haul).
-Without short-haul there will likely be an increased incentive for the use of some system bypass pipelines because some of the charges being generated by CWD produce counter-intuitive outcomes – high exit charges for large sites located close to entry points (the same argument could be made had the reference price methodology been Postage Stamp.)
-By improving the predictability of the use of the system National Grid should be better placed and better prepared to operate it in a more efficient manner.
+The removal of free capacity products is an important aspect of the proposal as is the inclusion of a meaningful and sustainable solution for the Optional Charge (or ‘shorthaul’).
+Without ‘shorthaul’ there will likely be an increased incentive for the use of some system bypass pipelines because some of the charges being generated by CWD produce counter-intuitive outcomes – high exit charges for large sites located close to entry points (the same argument could be made had the reference price methodology been Postage Stamp.)
+By improving the predictability of the use of the system, National Grid should be better placed and better prepared to operate it in a more efficient manner.
 By encouraging efficient use of the system by shippers (e.g. by avoiding inefficient bypass) National Grid will ensure that its operations can be economically optimised so that costs are kept as low as possible on a pence/ kWh flowed basis.

-At the same time, this Proposal recognises that the current level of short-haul discounts applied to Transmission Owner (TO) charging has become distorted in recent years by their structural link to the rising level of TO Commodity charges.
-The Proposal is therefore designed to promote efficiency and economy in the use of the NTS pipeline system by reducing the level of discounts to a more appropriate level, whilst addressing the underlying structural design of TO short-haul charging methodology and thus providing a robust, enduring basis for dis-incentivising inefficient NTS by-pass.
+At the same time, this Proposal 0621B recognises that the current level of ‘shorthaul’ discounts applied to Transmission Owner (TO) charging has become distorted in recent years by their structural link to the rising level of TO Commodity charges.
+The Proposal is therefore designed to promote efficiency and economy in the use of the NTS pipeline system by reducing the level of discounts to a more appropriate level, whilst addressing the underlying structural design of TO ‘shorthaul’ charging methodology and thus providing a robust, enduring basis for dis-incentivising inefficient NTS by-pass.

 0621D: The amendments in particular the removal of the optional charge will facilitate efficient and economic operation of the pipeline system in compliance with Gas Act section 9.